-Mylar sheets preserve hand applied ink artwork far longer than the same inked artwork would survive on paper or board stock (Source: GORDON MCLELLAND, author of the first RICK GRIFFIN book, printer and Rick's former partner in the early 1970's at California Graphix Exchange.
+Mylar sheets preserve hand applied ink artwork far longer than the same inked artwork would survive on paper or board stock (Source: GORDON MCCLELLAND, author of the first RICK GRIFFIN book, printer and Rick's former partner in the early 1970's at California Graphix Exchange.

-**Also included are another seven (7) hand applied black ink on 17" x 21 7/8" frosted mylar sheet overlays / color separation sheets (if you are potentially interested in purchasing this set, I will e-mail the plethora of photos of these sheets your way), hand inked by Ms. Weinstein which allowed for the use of very intense / vivid and vibrant colors on the final version of the poster for the various venues which utilized her Led Zeppelin concert poster artwork - I will e-mail a series of photos your way if you are potentially interested in purchasing this set, to get a clear idea of the amount of her hand inked artwork on each sheet.
+**Also included are another seven (7) hand applied black ink on 17" x 21 7/8" frosted mylar sheet overlays / color separation sheets (if you are potentially interested in purchasing this set, I will e-mail the plethora of photos of these sheets your way), hand inked by Ms. Weinstein which allowed for the use of very intense / vivid and vibrant colors on the final version of the poster for the various venues which utilized her Led Zeppelin concert poster artwork - I will e-mail a series of photos your way if you are potentially interested in purchasing this set, so you can get a clear idea of the amount of her hand inked artwork on each sheet.

 **WIFE Presents "An Evening with LED ZEPPELIN" in Indianapolis Indiana - April 4, 1970 - First / Only Printing Concert Poster Uncut Artist's / Printer's Proof Sheet - Uncut, finished Printer's Proof sheet / Artist's Proof Sheet - 16" 31/32" x 22 1/64" - Actual printed color poster area is 15 5/16" x 20 5/16", from the printer's registration hasch mark (one at each corner, printed faintly in black ink) to printer's registration hasch mark, etc. - Artwork by the late Catherine E. Weinstein (RIP in February of 2003, exactly on her 60th birthday), one of the top seven (7) Pacific Northwest Concert Poster artists of the 60s and 70s and a technical artist for her entire career - Minor blemishes, a few extremely mild & light handling bends can be seen from the right angle, under sufficient light (I can forward closeup photos if you are potentially interested in purchasing this unique set) will describe in detail if interested - Only copy of this poster I've seen or heard of thus far, this item was among the artist's portfolio of items surviving the artist as part of her estate, which I acquired from her estate executor in 2003, her soul mate for the last few decades of her life, Blackwell Arendale - One of the many Led Zeppelin collectors I've communicated with over the past 14 year or so claimed that there is a Zep collector that owns a copy of this concert poster (not an Uncut proof sheet), although I have not been able to confirm this assertion thus far - Most likely a ONE-OF-A-KIND, fully completed concert poster artist's / printer's proof sheet for this concert date! - Ultra Mega Rare - Pristine A- / B+ to B+ condition - SEEE FULL COLOR PHOTO of the concert poster proof sheet near the top of this page.
-I will forward closeup photos of the poster if you are potentially interested in purchasing this set. - To get a simulation of the potential value of this uncut poster sheet along, it's worth noting that seldom seen, ultra mega rare LED ZEPPELIN concert posters have been fetching between 12k to 14.2k (including 10% buyer's fees) in recent auctions.
+I will forward closeup photos of the poster if you are potentially interested in purchasing this set. - To get a simulation of the potential value of this uncut poster sheet along, it's worth noting that seldom seen, ultra mega rare LED ZEPPELIN concert posters have been fetching between 12k to 18.5k (including 10% buyer's / premium fees) in recent auctions in 2018 & 2019.